Phyks/Cuizin/README.md

 serve the JS frontend and auto-update/auto-reload when you make changes.
 The spawned JS server will be set up at `localhost:8081` and you should start the backend Python server at `localhost:8080` with `python -m cuizin` along it.
+You can simply open the app at `localhost:8081` and start developping, it will automatically call the API from the `python -m cuizin` process, on port `8080`.

 ## License